 Applicants for this award must be technologists/technicians working in a laboratory in the disciplines of Toxicology and/or Therapeutic Drug Monitoring or students working toward an undergraduate or graduate degree in Toxicology and/or Therapeutic Drug Monitoring or a related field.

-The applicant must submit the completed application and an abstract describing the poster and/or presentation.
-The application deadline is March 15, 2021 and the MATT Executive Board will determine the winner by mid-March.
+The applicant must submit the abstract describing the poster and/or presentation.
+The application deadline is February 28, 2022 and the MATT Executive Board will determine the winner by mid-March.
 The annual meeting is held in April or May.

 Sunshine-Wong MATT Travel Award Recipients

-- Kansas City 2020 – Deon Turner, Western Michigan University, “Another Piece to the Puzzle of Sample Handling: Evaluation of Preanalytical Homogenization on Postmortem Blood Specimens”
+- 2020 – Deon Turner, Western Michigan University, “Another Piece to the Puzzle of Sample Handling: Evaluation of Preanalytical Homogenization on Postmortem Blood Specimens”